15 days tour

 Day 4: Ninh Binh

-This morning you farewell your homestay hosts and cycle from Mai Chau to Mai Hai, and then on to Co Luong (approx 50kms).
-You’ll ride through more paddy fields and test your riding skills (or suspension) with the shallow potholes that can be found on the road.
-Pass farmers riding atop their load drawn by lumbering water buffalo, ride through small towns and wave to friendly locals on your way through picture-perfect Vietnam – lush green fields, towering limestone mountains, tranquil waterways and charming historic sites.
-A bus trip then takes you along the Ho Chi Minh Road with a lunch stop before Ninh Binh.
-If you arrive in Ninh Binh with time (and energy) to spare you can take a 36 km cycle around the surrounding area.
-This is a wonderful chance to see everyday rural life in action as well as take in the beautiful countryside.
-Riding distances Ride 1 - approx. 49kms/30 miles, mostly downhill with approx. 195m/640ft of elevation gain.
-Ride 2 - approx. 36kms/22 miles, mostly flat with approx. 50m/165ft of elevation gain.Accommodation: Hotel
+Say farewell to your homestay hosts and cycle from Mai Chau to Mai Hai and on to Co Luong.
+Youโ€™ll ride through more paddy fields, testing your skills (or suspension) with the shallow potholes along the road.
+Pass farmers drawn by buffalo and wave to the friendly locals as you cycle.
+Today is all about the lush green fields, limestone mountains and tranquil waterways.
+Take a bus along the Ho Chi Minh Road and when you arrive in Ninh Binh, you have the option to take another 36 km cycle around the surrounding area.
+This is a wonderful chance to see the everyday rural life and take in the countryside.

 • Day 5 Day 5: Ninh Binh - Overnight Train